deco3500-2018/social-media/README.md

 #### user testing (paper prototype)

-with the paper prototype, our team went on to conduct user testing and gather more feedback. simultaneously, we are working on developing the pages on invisionapp with colour and workflow for the prototype.
+Using the paper prototype, our team proceeded to conduct user testing and gather additional feedback.
+We also worked concurrently to develop the pages on invisionapp, incorporating colours and designing a workflow for the prototype.

-the plan is to gather feedback from the paper prototype and apply changes to the medium fidelity prototype on invsionapp.
+The plan was to obtain feedback from the paper prototype and incorporate changes to the medium-fidelity prototype on invsionapp.

 #### invisionapp development